ILoveFleetway/ILoveFleetway/README.md

  .
  .
 I do programming, animations/animatic/comics when im not lazy and I do digital art and irl arts, i do a bit different things.

- :)
+and btw I am muslim so I'm a girl in irl and im straight ✨ :)
  I've been fleetway every since when i was a child
 IM fleetway forever :3